Bidbury Schools

 Buses

-Temporary Walking Route to Bidbury Schools
+Walking Routes to Bidbury Schools

 Harbour Place to Bidbury Schools walking route map

-Temporary routes: Approximately 1.59 Miles / 2559 meters / 3568 steps to Bidbury Schools
+Approximately 1.06 Miles / 1715 meters / 2500 steps to Bidbury Schools.
+Around 25-30 minutes walking.

 Park and Stride